marclamberti/airflogotchi/README.md

 3. Run your DAGs successfully to feed your pet
 4. Watch your Airflogotchi thrive or struggle based on your DAG performance!

-The game automatically polls your Airflow instance every minute to check for successful DAG runs, so keep those DAGs running to keep your pet happy!
+The game automatically polls your Airflow instance every 30 minutes to check for DAG runs, so keep those DAGs running to keep your pet happy!

 ## Development